Woman charged with hitting police with vehicle arraigned

 BUFFALO, N.Y.
-(WIVB) – The Buffalo woman who police say was driving the car that hit three law enforcement officers during a protest that turned violent on Bailey Avenue, was arraigned Wednesday.
+(WIVB) – The woman accused of driving the SUV that hit three law enforcement officers during a protest that turned violent on Bailey Avenue, was arraigned Wednesday.

 Deyanna Davis, 30, is facing multiple felony charges including aggravated assault on a police officer and criminal possession of a weapon.